 Will I have to pay my settlement back?

 Currently, if you have already received a lump sum payment from a TPD claim, you can often return to work at a later date without repaying back the money.
+We recently won a TPD claim after our claimant returned to work.

 When a compensation matter is settled, both parties sign a deed of release that finalises the claim and resolves the matter.
 This should prevent an insurer from trying to seek reimbursement for a previously paid claim, unless evidence of fraud comes to light.